The Spider Plant (Chlorophytum comosum) is a favorite, houseplant. It is practically foolproof for novice gardeners.

 Relocate the plant to a cooler, sheltered area and provide it with more water.

-Brown Leaf Tips: This symptom can be caused by a lot of different things.
+Brown Tips On Leaves: This symptom can be caused by a lot of different things.
 Among them are:

 - Too much direct sunlight